Established according to RFC-2350.

 Not available.

-cert@caricert.cw This address can be used to report all security incidents to which relate to the CARICERT constituency,
+Contact us to report security incidents, which relate to the CARICERT constituency.

 PGP/GnuPG is supported for secure communication.
 CARICERT provides all CARICERT team members with keys, to be used for signing and encryption.
-For general use, CARICERT has 2 keys which are replaced annually (2014 is the current year):
+For general use, CARICERT has one encryption key, which is replaced every two years:

-• CARICERT 2014 ** Encryption Only ** Key cert@caricert.cw : please use this key when you want/need to encrypt messages that you send to CARICERT (please sign your messages using your own key – it really helps when that key can be found on the public keyservers)
+CARICERT 2024 ** Encryption Only ** Key: please use this key when you want/need to encrypt messages that you send to CARICERT (please sign your messages using your own key – it really helps when that key can be found on the public key servers)

 No information about the CARICERT team members is provided in public.